-The intragastric balloon is the safest procedure, followed by Gastric banding, Sleeve gastrectomy, Roux-en-Y Gastric Bypass, Duodenal switch, and Biliopanreatic Bypass.
+The intragastric balloon is the safest procedure, followed by Gastric banding, Sleeve gastrectomy, Roux-en-Y Gastric Bypass, Duodenal switch, and Biliopancreatic Bypass.

 Intragastric balloon system:

-So, intragastric balloons are the safest of all, and the least invasive, but has their own stomach-related side effects.
+So, intragastric balloons are the safest of all the weight loss interventions, and the least invasive, but has their stomach-related side effects.

 Laparoscopic adjustable gastric banding: